DualBrain/gw-basic/IsBasicBest.md

 #### [Bob Joy](http://web.archive.org/web/20161121073734/http://www.bobjoy.me/) comments

-I have often shown inquisitive adults what computer programming is using gwbasic.
+I have often shown inquisitive adults what computer programming is using GW-Basic.
 I would have them write a program or type in a few small programs and run them.
 For a few hours I would be a teacher.
 After this little 'teach in' they would walk away with a good idea of what a computer programmer does.

-Separately , I have been carrying gwbasic around with me for years because I could do almost anything with it.
+Separately , I have been carrying GW-basic around with me for years because I could do almost anything with it.
 That has changed recently because DOS shell isn't really DOS anymore.
 Plus , I have to use FreeBasic with the -QB(QBASIC emulator) just to run programs I wrote forty years ago on my own machines.

-I miss the simplicity and size of GWBASIC.
+I miss the simplicity and size of GW-BASIC.